gbih/Kubernetes-study-notes/chp05-services/README.md

 ## Chapter 5: Services

 ### Objectives
-- Work through the mechanisms and details of Services, one of the most important elements in Kubernets.
+- Work through the mechanisms and details of Services, one of the most important elements in Kubernetes.

 ### Notes
 - There are essentially 2 mechanisms around Kubernetes Services: